The Traveler

 What exactly did he come to do here?
 How long was he on the road?
 Which way did he go?
 What was his destination?
 And he honestly answered her that he sincerely didn't remember it anymore, and he felt ashamed of his sleazy and worn-out clothes.
 But she saw something special in him, because he looked like an old magician full of earthly secrets.
 She became intrigued by the story of the experienced traveller and she suggested to travel together for a while, to the same destination.

-He took this offer with both hands and was grateful to have encountered this colorful and interesting traveler.
-After several cups of tea with some goodies in a warm cabin, the experienced traveler visibly brightened up.
-He became curious about her filled backpack and asked interestedly what was in it all.
-She told him it was all rainbows and crystals, light frequencies, universal vibrations, colorful vibrations, shining stars, angels and guides, cosmic gifts and talents, love, the sun, the moon, warmth, feminine and masculine unity, connection, authenticity, formlessness and freedom for all.
-She picked up the shiny silver compass with all the codes engraved on it and proudly showed the compass to the experienced traveler.
-With this I hope to reach my destination and help a lot of travelers on their way who are taking the same course.
+She told him that the backpack contained rainbows and crystals, light frequencies, universal vibrations, colorful vibrations, all kind of rays, shining stars, angels and guides, cosmic gifts and talents, love, the sun, the moon, warmth, feminine and masculine unity, connectedness, authenticity, formlessness and true freedom for all.
+She picked up a shiny silver compass, which had codes engraved in it.
+Proudly she showed the silver compass to the experienced traveller.
+With this compass I hope to reach my destination and help many travelers who are on the same course and her eyes started to tear.

 But most travelers have been sailing around in the same circles for years now, and it appears that those travelers have not yet arrived on their destination.
 So a new rescue team traveled with lifeboats that have been given a rope and a backpack full of ancient cosmic knowledge with them, to help these stranded experienced travelers, so they can travel back to home or forwards to theit destination.
 Their ancient earthly knowledge and experience are very much needed right now, but they need some peace, love and softness also.